Black and white photo of a person underwater, reaching out with one hand, sinking to the bottom of a pool

 Minimalist white line drawing of a woman sitting cross-legged, with her head bowed and one arm resting on her knee, on a black background.

-A foggy beach with dark sand, white ocean waves, and a large piece of driftwood near the shoreline.
+A foggy beach shoreline with dark sand, a piece of driftwood in the foreground, and ocean waves coming ashore.

 Much of Therapy